Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 They can explain exactly where these reactions come from.

-But in real moments — a difficult conversation, setting a boundary, feeling misunderstood — the same reactions still take over.
+But in real moments, such a difficult conversation, setting a boundary, or feeling misunderstood, the same reactions still take over.

 That’s not a failure of insight.